smaht-dac/submitr/docs/source/advanced_usage.rst

 If you pass the ``--details`` option to this, you'll get the `identifying` and `required` properties for each listed schema type name;
-and then also passing the ``--more-details`` options you'll get `all` of the properties for each schema and associated details, as described above.
+and then also passing the ``--more-details`` options you'll get `all` of the properties for each schema with associated details, as described above.

 Finally, passing ``--raw`` to either of these schema related uses will result in the raw JSON for the schema(s) being output.